abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 ### Nothing lights up!

 * Check all wire connections, both in making sure they physically look connected and that they have continuity.
-* Check to make sure the batteries are all connected int he battery pack and that they have charge.
+* Check to make sure the batteries are all connected in the battery pack and that they have charge.
 Make sure the battery pack is connected to the inverter.
 * Check the inverter works (either by swapping it out or testing it on another panel).
 Often inverters die.
 * Check each of the panels individually with another inverter or battery pack to make sure they work in isolation.